revolsys/ca.bc.gov.open.cpf/src/site/markdown/client.md

 ### Security
 Access to the REST web service API is limited to authorized users.

+Clients must use one of the approved [Authentication](reference/authentication.md) mechanisms.

 ### Direct Web Browser Access
 The [REST Web Service API](cpf-api-app/rest-api/) can be accessed directly using a web browser.
 In this mode the service returns styled HTML pages and forms that canbe used without any programming.